brendanmurty/pinboard-react-client/readme.md

 The password for this dialog is set via the `PINBOARD_AUTH_PASS` variable in the `.env` file.

-To apply the changes to the application: `npm run build-start`
+To apply the changes to the application: `npm run serve`

 ### Update the domain and port configuration

 1. Edit the `APP_DOMAIN` and `APP_PORT` values in `.env`
-2. Apply the changes to the application: `npm run build-start`
+2. Apply the changes to the application: `npm run serve`

 ## Commands